sdaitzman/sam.daitzman.com/now/index.md

 This page tells you a rough overview of what I'm currently working on.

 # Studying
-Currently at Olin College of Engineering studying design & computing.
+Currently at Olin College of Engineering studying design & computation.
 Current courses:
 - Software Design
 - Software Systems
 - Neurotechnology, Brains and Machines